-First, when it comes to servicing mechanical equipment, there are two maintenance strategies that are usually deployed – reactive maintenance and preventative maintenance.
-Reactive maintenance is most closely aligned with the theory “if it isn’t broke, don’t fix it”.
-Maintaining your equipment this way will save money in the short term but will cost you in efficiency loss and premature equipment failure in the long term.
+Reactive maintenance is similar to the theory “if it isn’t broke, don’t fix it”.
+Maintaining your equipment this way will save money in the short term.
+However, it will cost you in efficiency loss and premature failure in the long term.

-A time-based maintenance strategy ensures general maintenance tasks are executed routinely in an effort to avoid larger, costly repairs in the future.
-This strategy is generally implemented on a continuous schedule (quarterly, semi-annually, annually).
-While this maintenance strategy has a significantly better payback then reactive maintenance, the condition-based strategy can save even more.
+Time-based maintenance strategy ensures general maintenance tasks occur on a regular basis.
+This avoids larger, costly repairs in the future (quarterly, semi-annually, annually).
+While this maintenance strategy has a better payback then reactive maintenance, condition-based strategies can save even more.

-A condition-based strategy focuses on run time and condition monitoring to determine when maintenance is needed.
-Condition-based maintenance may require additional measurement devices to be installed with your equipment and therefore may have a higher upfront cost as compared to the other two strategies.
-Another way to understand condition-based maintenance is to think about your car.
-The oil light comes on as sensors in your engine continually monitor the oil’s contents, letting you know you need to change the oil in your car.
-This allows you to perform the maintenance when it is needed instead of on a fixed schedule.
+Condition-based strategies focuses on run time and condition monitoring to determine a maintenance schedule.
+Condition-based maintenance may require the use of additional monitoring devices on your equipment.
+It therefore may have a higher upfront cost as compared to the other two strategies.
+This allows you to perform the mechanical maintenance when your equipment needs it instead of on a fixed schedule.

 A study done by the US Department of Energy evaluated the cost to operate equipment based on which maintenance strategy you followed.

-This study focuses specifically on a 20-to reciprocating rooftop air conditioner with a 14-year expected life.
+This study focuses on a 20-to reciprocating rooftop air conditioner with a 14-year expected life.

-Boma later goes on to say that because the “system” associated with Curve 2 was well maintained, at year 14, the failed compressor can be replaced, leading to an extension of the overall system by another 7 years.
+Boma goes on to say that the failure of the well maintained unit was caused by a compressor issue.
+The compressor was able to be replaced, which leads to an extension of the overall system by another 7 years.

 THE NUMBERS ON ENERGY EFFICIENCY

-Another key study was done by the U.S. Department of Energy Operations and Maintenance (O&M).
-This study was released as a Best Practices Guide to help all federal building managers make sound, cost-effective decisions.
-One of the key conclusions from the study was that energy savings can amount to as much as 18% when proper preventative maintenance strategies are put in place.
+The U.S. Department of Energy Operations and Maintenance (O&M) released a study to help federal building managers make cost-effective mechanical equipment decisions.
+One of the key conclusions from the study was that energy savings can amount to as much as 18% when preventative maintenance is performed.

-When optimal efficiency is achieved, your company will benefit from an increase in fuel and energy savings.
-This means more money in your pocket while your aged equipment keeps running like the day it was installed.
+When your equipment reaches optimal efficiency, your company will benefit from an increase in fuel and energy savings.
+This means more money in your pocket while your aged equipment runs like new.

-Talk to us about our preventative and predictive maintenance agreements so you aren’t reacting to equipment failures, but instead preventing them!
-We hope this article will help you make the financial case for maintenance.
+Talk to us about our preventative and predictive maintenance agreements and stop reacting to equipment failures.
+We hope this article and maintenance case study will help you make the financial case for maintenance at your facility.